AJIexander/cle/README.md

 ## Running the Application

 A convenience script `start-server.bat` is provided to launch all necessary services.
+Before running it, ensure Ollama is running in the background.

 Simply double-click `start-server.bat` or run it from the Command Prompt in the project's root directory:
 ```cmd